Re-Tiper/Numerical_Solution_of_Differential_Equations/README.md

-# Numerical Solution of Linear Differential Equations
+# Numerical Solution of Differential Equations
 Numerical solution of linear ordinary differential equations with different methods.